The Miracle Image of

 The Catholic Church has declared Our Lady of Guadalupe the Patroness of the Americas and the Protectress of the Unborn, and the Basilica dedicated to her in Mexico City continues to draw not just the locals, but other pilgrims from around the globe.
 Each year on December 12th - the Feast of Our Lady of Guadalupe - massive crowds converge in the Basilica's square to honor the Blessed Virgin with prayer, song, and dance.

 Juan Diego, Our Lady's humble instrument, has also been fondly remembered and celebrated throughout the centuries.
-In 2002, the late Pope John Paul II further honored him by declaring him a Saint; his Feast Day is observed on December 9th.
+In 2002, the late Pope John Paul II further honored the Mexican seer by declaring him a Saint; his Feast Day is observed on December 9th.

 An old portrait of St. Juan Diego (left) and